Wisconsin Tribal Conservation Advisory Council

 http://www.badriver-nsn.gov/natural-resources

-The Forest County Potawatomi Commuity;
+Forest County Potawatomi Community;

 http://www.fcpotawatomi.com/government/natural-resources

-The Lac Courte Oreilles Band of Lake Superior Chippewa Indians;
+Lac Courte Oreilles Band of Lake Superior Chippewa Indians;

-The Lac du Flambeau Band of Lake Superior Chippewa Indians;
+Lac du Flambeau Band of Lake Superior Chippewa Indians;

 http://www.ldftribe.com/departments/55/Natural_Resources.html

-The Menominee Tribe of Wisconsin;
+Menominee Tribe of Wisconsin;

 http://www.menominee-nsn.gov/MITW/DepartmentDetails.aspx?departmentID=2100

-The Red Cliff Band of Lake Superior Chippewa Indians;
+Red Cliff Band of Lake Superior Chippewa Indians;

 http://redcliff-environmental.org/